Out on the Town

 Once a suburb of Edgartown, Oak Bluffs came into its own in the mid-19th century thanks to the establishment of the Methodist Campgrounds.
 Today, however, Oak Bluffs has become to the place to go for nightlife on the island.

-Waterside hot spots like Nancy’s and The Sand Bar welcome fishermen and yachters from the harbor, and in town venues like The Lamppost and Dreamland have live music.
-As the primary “wet town,” Oak Bluffs has plenty of bars to accommodate the life of the party.
+Waterside hot spots such as Nancy’s and The Sand Bar welcome fishermen and yachters from the harbor.
+Dreamland and The Ritz have live music.
+And as the primary “wet town,” Oak Bluffs has plenty of bars to accommodate the life of the party.

 Oak Bluffs provides fun for the whole family, regardless of age.